Attriumph/Interview-Problem-Summary/Front-end Interview/README.md

   - The width and height properties include the content, but does not include the padding, border, or margin.
 * box-sizing: border-box;
   - The width and height properties include the content, padding, and border, but do not include the margin
+## inline element
+* padding-top, padding-bottom, margin-top, margin-bottom are invalid for inline elements
+* padding-left, padding-right, margin-left, margin-bottom are valid for inline elements
+* padding-top, padding-bottom are effective literally, but they did not affect other elements
+## CSS Specificity Scoring
+* inline style > inner style > external style
+* score distribution:
+  - HTML tag Element - One
+  - Class - Ten
+  - ID - Hundred
+  - Inline Styles - Thousand
+* !important is the biggest

 # React
 ## Why use react framework?